 - In a medium saucepan, bring the water and sugar to a boil.
 Cook until the sugar dissolves and the liquid is clear.
 Remove from the heat.

-- In a blender, add the watermelon, lemon zest, lemon juice, and sugar water.
+- In a blender, add the watermelon, lemon zest, lemon juice, and simple syrup (sugar water).
 Pulse a few times until smooth (don't overblend).

 - Pour into a freezer-proof container.
 Cover and freeze until firm, about 4 hours or overnight.